ricklindstrom/vibecraft/README.md

 1. Open index.html in a browser
 2. Enjoy

 The game displays control hints in the top-left corner during gameplay.

+This project is licensed under MIT, with additional DNTAI 'Do Not Train' terms (see LICENSE-DNTAI).